 Recent years have proved a great interest of symmetric extendibility concept showing its usability in quantum communication theory, especially in domain of one-way communication.
 A natural relation between monogamy of entanglement and symmetric extendibility concept was established [1-3] with an important application to analvsis of Bell inequalities for multipartite settings where some of the parties possess the same sets of measurement settings.
-Further, the concept is central for studies on one-way quantum channel capacities, entanglement distillability and private key analysis deriving new upper bounds on these communication rates [4-7, 18, 19].
-It seems also that symmetric extendibility is fundamental for studies on recovery and entanglement breaking channels including its neighborhood [10] as well as for such measures like squashed entanglement and quantum discord [22] or analysis of directed communication in 1D/2D spin chains [17].
+Further, the concept is central for studies of one-way quantum channel capacities, entanglement distillability and private key analysis deriving new upper bounds on these communication rates [4-7, 18, 19].
+It seems also that symmetric extendibility is fundamental for studies on recovery and entanglement breaking channels including its neighborhood [10] as well as for such measures like squashed entanglement and quantum discord [22] or analysis of directed communication in 1D/2Dspin chains [17].
 The aforementioned applications sufficiently prove importance of the notion for quantum communication theory.
-The challenge for the present quantum information theory in domain of oneway communication is to better understand behavior of all quantum states in the region of non-symmetric extendibility and in particular in a region of non-positive coherent information [8] where no known one-way protocol for distillation of entanglement and private key exists.
+The challenge for the present quantum information theory in domain of one-way communication is to better understand behavior of all quantum states in the region of non-symmetric extendibility and in particular in a region of non-positive coherent information [8] where no known one-way protocol for distillation of entanglement and private key exists.
 We believe that the following paper will support these studies.
 In this paper we provide some new observations about behavior of symmetric states under action of one-way LOCC operations and remind important facts about composite systems containing a symmetric extendible part.
 Further, we analyze a concept of locking non-symmetric extendibility with its application for security of quantum states asking abut behavior of states assisted by symmetric extendible part.
-We introduce a concept of weak and strong symmetric extendibility that can be significant for studies applying especially Gaussian states.
 Moreover, we derive a very important link between all two-qubit states not being extendible and one-way entanglement distillation and privacy, analyzing also behavior of private key in neighborhood of symmetric extendible states.
-In this context, we verified non-symmetric extendible two-qubit Werner states in the region of non-positive coherent information [26] putting an important question about their distillability or existence of one-way bound entanglement.
+In this context, we verified nonsymmetric extendible two-qubit Werner states in the region of non-positive coherent information [26] putting an important question about their distillability or existence of one-way bound entanglement.
 We also give a formalized structure to some natural intuitions about nature of composite systems and its reference to k-extendible states.

 II.
-SYMMETRIC K-EXTENDIBLE STATES
+SYMMETRIC EXTENDIBLE STATES